 - Social stereotypes do not correspond to any real differences.

-However, if academics were predominantly conservative or libertarian, a very different set of equally unjustified orthodoxies would likely be prevalent.
+However, if academics were predominantly conservative or libertarian, a very different set of unjustified orthodoxies would likely be prevalent.
 Such orthodoxies forestall scholarly inquiry.
 There is a strong consensus in the academic world that diversity is important because bringing diverse viewpoints to bear on social, intellectual, philosophical, legal, and moral problems is likely to enhance the quality of the scholarship that bears on those issues.
 We enthusiastically embrace this view.
 The academic world must have viewpoint diversity if it is to function properly and produce reliable research.

 The dangers of orthodoxy to the academy are many:

-- We do our colleagues students a disservice by not challenging their cherished beliefs.
-We fail as colleagues and as scholars when we allow unjustified dogmas or simply insufficiently justified claims go unchallenged.
+- We do our colleagues and students a disservice by not challenging their cherished beliefs.
+We fail as colleagues and as scholars when we allow unjustified dogmas or simply insufficiently justified claims to go unchallenged.